kamithi/SOC-analyst-home-labs/README.md

 +-----------------------------------------+
 ```

-> ⚠️ **All attack traffic stays inside the isolated Host-only network.
-Never expose these VMs to the internet.**
+> **Warning:** All attack traffic stays inside the isolated Host-only network.
+Never expose these VMs to the internet.

 ---

-## 🔧 Setup Guide
+## Setup Guide

 ### Prerequisites